HITECHCRIME/HC_REL01_TRIBE/README.md

 Include websites like LOST did, but to have things that happen on the real internet affect what happens in the narrative universe - posts and events pop up in the narrative.
 A fictional project that interacts with the real audience in the story.
 One way medium no more.
 Things audience does online affects the storylines.

 - Fake Ad from the storyworld "Claim what's yours"
-- Fake Ad from the storyworld "x"
+- Fake Ad from the storyworld "Photon Tattoo Parlour"
-- Fake Ad from the storyworld "x"
+- Fake Ad from the storyworld "Future is here"

 Register various domains for fictional places and concepts.

-- Fake Website from the story:
+- Fake Website from the story: tribe's headquarters website with all sorts of info about the memebers and locations, plan details, expanding the depth of the setting
-- Fake Website:
+- Fake Website: photon tattoo parlour cyberspace access

 Release - actual commercial content for monetization